A Multimessenger Search for the Supermassive Black Hole Binary in 3C 66B with the Parkes Pulsar Timing Array: Introduction

 It is worth noting that \citet{IguchiOkuda2010} revised the chirp mass of the SMBHB in 3C~66B inferred in the earlier work of \citet{SudouIguchi2003}.
-The initial model of the SMBHB at the center of 3C~66B proposed by \citet{SudouIguchi2003} suggested a very high chirp mass of $1.3 \times 10^{10}\ M_{\odot}$. \citet{JenetLommen2004} has ruled out this model based on seven years of timing from PSR~B1855+09 \citep{KaspiTaylor1994}.
-Assuming a circular SMBHB at 3C~66B, they placed an upper limit of $7 \times 10^9\ M_{\odot}$ on its chirp mass.
+The initial model of the SMBHB at the center of 3C~66B proposed by \citet{SudouIguchi2003} suggested a very high chirp mass of $1.3 \times 10^{10}\ M_{\odot}$. \citet{JenetLommen2004} have ruled out this model based on 7 yr of timing from PSR~B1855+09 \citep{KaspiTaylor1994}.
+Assuming a circular SMBHB in 3C~66B, they placed an upper limit of $7 \times 10^9\ M_{\odot}$ on its chirp mass.
 This upper limit does not exclude the model by \citet{IguchiOkuda2010}, which motivates further studies.

 Following the revision of the chirp mass of the SMBHB candidate by \citet{IguchiOkuda2010}, a number of searches for a CGW from 3C~66B with PTAs have been performed.
-The authors of \citet{ng11_3c66b} performed a search for an SMBHB in a circular orbit with the 11-year dataset of the North American Nanohertz Observatory for Gravitational Waves (NANOGrav).
+The authors of \citet{ng11_3c66b} performed a search for an SMBHB in a circular orbit with the 11 yr dataset of the North American Nanohertz Observatory for Gravitational Waves (NANOGrav).
 An upper limit on the chirp mass of $1.65 \times 10^9\ M_{\odot}$ was placed.
-A subsequent search was then performed for both circular and eccentric SMBHBs using the NANOGrav 12.5-year dataset.
+A subsequent search was then performed for both circular and eccentric SMBHBs using the NANOGrav 12.5 yr dataset.
 The search for a circular binary~\citep{ng12_allsky_cw} constrained the mass to $1.41 \times 10^9\ M_{\odot}$.
-The search, which included eccentricity in the SMBHB system \citep{ng12_3c66b_eccentric}, placed their tightest constraints on the upper limit of chirp mass as $1.81 \times 10^9\ M_{\odot}$.
-The results from the 12.5-year NANOGrav dataset are all still compatible with the \citet{IguchiOkuda2010} model, yet claim no detection, which motivates further searches for the source in pulsar timing array datasets.
-With NANOGrav 15-year data, the limit on the chirp mass at $95\%$ credibility is $9.54 \times 10^8~M_\odot$~\citep{ng15_cw_targeted}.
+The search, which included eccentricity in the SMBHB system \citep{ng12_3c66b_eccentric}, placed their tightest constraints on the upper limit of the chirp mass with the value of $1.81 \times 10^9\ M_{\odot}$.
+The results from the 12.5 yr NANOGrav dataset are all still compatible with the \citet{IguchiOkuda2010} model, yet claim no detection, which motivates further searches for the source in PTA datasets.
+Similar to the results shown later in our work, the NANOGrav 15 yr dataset places a limit on the chirp mass at $95\%$ credibility as $9.54 \times 10^8~M_\odot$~\citep{ng15_cw_targeted}.
+On this same dataset, \citet{TianBi2025} found that for an eccentric model, the upper limit on the chirp mass is of $1.82 \times 10^{9}~M_{\odot}$.